tessercat/daoistic-book/blog/xuanpin/notes.md

+This is
-This is my first crack at Liezi.
+my first close look at Liezi.
-I think I love it.
+Even when musing on death,
+those old Daoists
+were just so relentlessly
+reasonable and upbeat.

 孟孫 appears as a student
 in other texts,